Radically Author-Centered Publishing

 An ISBN purchased by the publisher

-Full coverage of editorial and production expenses
+Full coverage of editorial, production, and printing expenses

 Rigorously professional editing, design, and production